amiel-danao/evsu-library-system/ReadMe.txt

 Variable name : DJANGO_ENV
 Variable value : LOCAL

+Restart Vscode

+In vscode
+Press Ctrl + Shift + `  to open a new command prompt

 python manage.py makemigrations //creates a mapping of python classes into database python manage.py migrate // this will perform the actual conversion of python classes into mysql database python manage.py createsuperuser //this will create admin account